Pseudomanifold/latex-mimosis/README.md

 For LuaTeX or XeTeX users:

-- The Minion Pro font; please use your favourite search engine for this or change the line `\setmainfont{Minion Pro}` in the preamble to another font&nbsp;(or leave it out entirely)
+- The EB Garamond font
+- The Source Code Pro font

+If you installed the packages above, everything should work automatically.

 # License